 How to get to the trail?

 As we have already mentioned several times, this trail is accessible in several places as it passes through various tourist points of interest, beaches, viewpoints, sinkholes, the lighthouse, Carvoeiro Cape, etc… We would say that the most common places to begin the trail are Marinha beach and Vale Centeanes beach (both ends), and then Benagil beach, Carvalho beach, and perhaps Alfanzina lighthouse along the way.

 Either way, there are parking lots, and it’s quite easy to go there by marking your destination on your GPS.
 However, during the summer the parks will probably be full as this is a very popular beach area.
 We suggest going early, taking the trail in the morning, and then enjoying the beaches.

 Finally, we have to mention that if you are in Carvoeiro and like longer walks, you can simply walk to Vale Centeanes from Carvoeiro along the coast and then take the opportunity to see the beautiful Algar Seco on the way.

 Where to stay when hiking trail of the seven hanging valleys?

 Of course, there’s no lack of accommodation options in this area of the Algarve, both along the route and other places close to Praia da Marinha and Vale Centeanes.
 Remember that Lagoa (where the trail is) is also quite close to Portimão, Albufeira, and of course Carvoeiro, so the accommodation possibilities in the region are almost unlimited.

-Check on the map below some of the best accommodations along the trail of the seven hanging valleys.
+Check on the map below for some of the best accommodations along the trail of the seven hanging valleys.
 You can also directly search for the days and areas where you want to stay.